konradbender/msc-thesis/readme.md

 ### 2. Run simulations
 To run simulations, use the script `python/main.py`.
 It takes the following arguments:
 ```
---t T                       Number of iterations
+--t                         Number of iterations
---p P                       Probability of +1 at initialization
+--p                         Probability of +1 at initialization
---n N                       Number of repetitions (how many times we run each)
+--n                         Number of repetitions (how many times we run each)
 --checkpoint                Number of steps between checkpoint saves
 --n_interior                Size of the interior of the lattice
 --padding                   Size of the padding around the lattice